Minimizing the Signaling Overhead and Latency based on Users' Mobility Patterns: Related Works

-In the literature, a number of approaches have been proposed for autonomic network optimization.
 In \cite{kunz2010minimizing} a mechanism to minimize the number of \ac{SGW} relocations is proposed.
 While \ac{MME} relocation is also mentioned, the authors focus on the \ac{SGW}.
 They propose the introduction of a Service Area for idle users, which is a subset of the Service Area of each \ac{SGW}.
 Although the results show a decrease of the number of \ac{SGW} relocations for users in active mode, the mechanism to determine the idle-mode service areas is not provided and the implications in terms of existing standards are not discussed.
 In \cite{taleb2013gateway} a centralized heuristic mechanism to deploy network functions so as to minimize the number of \ac{SGW} relocations is proposed.
 The minimization of \ac{MME} relocations is only mentioned as a possible application.
-However, the centralized nature of the proposed solution would require the introduction of new protocol messages and an increase in the signaling overhead.
-In contrast, the solution proposed by us is designed to exploit standardized protocols and mechanisms.
-This will facilitate the adoption of our solution.
-Moreover, since the proposed solution relies on a distributed approach based on local information, it is able to scale with the size of the infrastructure.
-Another approach in literature for inter-region handover optimization relies on a new architecture, proposed in \cite{moradi2014softmow}.
-The authors propose a recursive hierarchical algorithm to minimize the number of inter-region handovers in \cite{moradi2014softmow2}.
-In contrast, the solution we propose is designed to work within existing (4G) and emerging (5G) mobile networks so as to maximize technology adoption.
-Specific solutions for handover latency reduction have been proposed in the case of femto cells \cite{qian2014optimized, xu2011apparatus}.
-These two patents detail an optimized intra-HeNB GW (Home eNodeB Gateway) handover mechanism that reduces signaling to and from an \ac{MME}.
-While our approach also aims at reducing the signaling to and from the MME, our network-wide mechanism is not restricted to the specific femto cell case and we take into account users’ mobility when optimizing the nodes configuration.

-In \cite{velamati2015system, chowdhury2013dynamic} the inventors detail a mechanism to re-assign eNodeBs to MMEs so as to balance the load of the MMEs.
-Our solution, while also taking into account the load, reconfigures the nodes based on the users movements.
+However, the proposed solution relies on a greedy algorithm with high computational complexity (i.e.~$O(N^3)$) that does not assure a significant improvement in terms of \ac{SGW} relocations.
+Moreover, the authors do not discuss the improvements compared to the existing industry standard techniques for network planning and they do not provide details about the integration of their solution with existing or future networks.
+In contrast, our solution exploits standardized protocols and mechanisms, which will facilitate its adoption.